mamun2519/workshop/State Management Demystified/redme.md

 There are many popular unidirectional global state management solutions available, such as Redux and Zustand.
 Let’s see how they work in code with a simple user state.

 # Zustand

+Zustand is a fast, scalable, and minimalistic state management library for React.
+Unlike Redux, it doesn’t require reducers, actions, or a lot of boilerplate.
+It allows you to create a global state using a simple hook-based API.